Upcoming Events and Due Dates

 More Information and Directions

 The Xavier Rec Center Butterfly Urban Farm is sponsored by the Sustainability Committee & Office of Sustainability.
 All are welcome!
-The hoop house is available for use by classes and clubs and for tours; please contact Ann Dougherty at ext.
-1938 for reservations and appointments.
+The hoop house is available for use by classes and clubs and for tours; please contact Physical Plant at x3151

 The Urban Farm is located behind (east of) the Commons Apartments, across from the McGrath Health Center on Cleneay Ave.
 Walking paths to the hoop house branch from behind Smith Hall, from Cleneay Ave. by McGrath, and also from the Wasson Way pedestrian/bike path behind the Commons Apartments.